Published on

 builder.AddRedisDistributedCache("redis");

-as you can see we need to add redis to api service first. for this you need to install Aspire.StackExchange.Redis.DistributedCaching package.
+As you can see, we need to add Redis to the API service first.
+For this, you need to install the Aspire.StackExchange.Redis.DistributedCaching package.

 app.MapPost("/send-message", async ([FromBody] SendMessageRequest request, IConnectionMultiplexer connectionMultiplexer) =>